inkanji

 The katakana カ looks remarkably similar to the kanji 力 (chikara/strength).
 However, カ is simply a phonetic character with no meaning on its own.
 A poorly written 力 can easily be mistaken for カ, which would look nonsensical as a tattoo.

-These are the most common mistakes — but context-specific errors are harder to catch.
+Context-specific errors are harder to catch.
 The kanji for “inner strength” vs “physical strength” vs “strength of will” each require different characters.
 A wrong choice isn't always obvious until a native speaker sees it.

-Verify your specific phrase with AI before you ink →
+Verify your phrase with AI before you ink →

 Frequently Asked Questions